BlueMoonAI/BlueMoonAI/README.md

 5. Submit a pull request.

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct and the process for submitting pull requests.

+## Bug Tracker

+Found a bug?
+Report it on our [Issue Tracker](https://github.com/BlueMoonAI/BlueMoonAI/issues).

 ## Code of Conduct